kalxas/rasdaman/doc/main/03_contributing.rst

     # or for code review
     $ arc diff

-3. Finish with this branch by uploading the patch to the `patchmanager
+3. After your diff is reviewed and accepted, finish with this branch by uploading the patch to the `patchmanager
 <http://rasdaman.org/patchmanager>`_ and switching to another ticket in a new
 branch, starting from master again.